Tim Benjamin (composer)

-Tim Benjamin (born 1975) is an English composer.
+Tim Benjamin (born 1975) is an Anglo-French composer and technology executive.
+His compositional output centres on opera, with eight stage works premiered since 1998, alongside orchestral, chamber, and choral music.
+He won the BBC Young Musician of the Year Composer's Award in 1993 at the age of seventeen, and the Stephen Oliver Prize for Contemporary Opera in 1996.
+His Symphony received its world premiere at the George Enescu Festival in Romania in 2021, and he serves on the jury of the George Enescu International Competition.
+Also a senior technology executive, he is currently Chief Technology Officer at Softwire, a UK technology consultancy.

 Early life and education

-Tim Benjamin was born in 1975, grew up in North London and attended Christ's Hospital school.

-He studied composition at the Royal Northern College of Music under Anthony Gilbert, privately with Steve Martland and with Robert Saxton at the University of Oxford.
+Benjamin was born in 1975, grew up in North London, and attended Christ's Hospital school.
+He studied composition at the Royal Northern College of Music under Anthony Gilbert, graduating with a first-class BMus Honours degree.
+He also studied privately with Steve Martland, in whose memory he later created and funds the Steve Martland Scholarship.
+He subsequently completed a DPhil at the University of Oxford under Robert Saxton, with his thesis The Economics of New Music examining the funding and commissioning of contemporary classical composition.

 He lives in Todmorden, West Yorkshire.

-Music

-Benjamin composes chamber-sized one-act operas for performance in small theatres and non-standard spaces.

-His first opera The Bridge (to a libretto by David Edgar) won the Stephen Oliver Trust's Prize for Contemporary Opera in 1994, resulting in its performance as part of the Covent Garden Festival in 1998.

-His second opera, The Corley Conspiracy, was performed in September 2007 at the Southbank Centre, London.

-His opera Emily (libretto by the composer) was first performed at the Todmorden Hippodrome in July 2013.

-His opera Madame X (libretto by Anthony Peter) was performed at the Grimeborn 2014 festival.

-His twin operas Rest In Peace (libretto translated and adapted by the composer, after Chekhov) and Silent Jack (libretto by the composer and Anthony Peter) were performed at the 2015 Tête-à-Tête Festival.
+Career

-Awards and recognition
+Early recognition

-Benjamin won the BBC Young Composer of the Year award in 1993 with his piece Antagony.
+Benjamin's compositional talent emerged early.
+At seventeen, while still a student at Christ's Hospital, he won the 1993 BBC Young Musician of the Year Composer's Award for Antagony, a substantial work scored for two large wind bands, amplified strings, and six percussionists.
+The work was performed by the London Sinfonietta under conductor Martyn Brabbins and broadcast on BBC Two television and BBC Radio 3.

-In 1996 he won the Stephen Oliver Prize, for his first opera The Bridge (to a libretto by David Edgar).
-The prize, which was worth £10,000, was awarded to a young composer for a new work of comic opera.
-During 1997 and 1998 the Stephen Oliver Trust worked with the Royal Northern College of Music and the 1998 BOC Covent Garden Festival to achieve the performance of his winning opera, and that of the 1994 winner, David Horne's Travellers.
-Both operas were brought to the stage in June 1998, as part of the 1998 Covent Garden Festival.
+In 1996, Benjamin won the Stephen Oliver Prize for Contemporary Opera for his first opera, The Bridge, with a libretto by playwright David Edgar.
+The prize, worth £10,000, was awarded to a young composer for a new work of opera.
+During 1997 and 1998, the Stephen Oliver Trust worked with the Royal Northern College of Music and the BOC Covent Garden Festival to stage the winning opera; both The Bridge and the 1994 winner David Horne's Travellers were brought to the stage in June 1998 as part of the Covent Garden Festival.
+The Bridge was also performed at the ISCM World Music Days in Manchester.